 van der Kolk

-Trauma can be invisible, but powerful force that governs our mood, interactions, even choice of a partner or a career path.
+Trauma can be an invisible but powerful force that governs our mood, interactions, and even choice of a partner or a career path.
 Most people are not fully aware of how their past impacts their present.
 Instead, they may experience a variety of symptoms such as anxiety, depression, phobias, anger, irritability, fear, terror, substance abuse, addictions, a sense of feeling out of control, feeling numb, emotional turmoil, relationship difficulties, or finding self in a continued cycle of abuse and victimization.
 A person might be triggered by external and internal remainders and pulled into situations that resemble the original trauma without their full conscious awareness.